Yaneww11/addressBook/README.md

 This project includes functionality to import and export contact data to and from the database.

 In root folder you can run this command.

    - <b>Import Contacts</b>:

    python manage.py import_contacts

-   This command will process the specified import file and save the contact data into the database.
+   This command will process the specified import file (path: media/import_files/importContacts.xml) and save the contact data into the database.

    - <b>Export Contacts</b>: